Take this quiz and find out how well can you handle customer queries.

 What they mean: I don’t think my team will be able to use this.

 Solution: Let me share the free trial and how-to videos with your team members.
 We’ll help ’em out if they face any difficulties.

 Solution: How much money do you lose if just one deal is lost in a month due to miscommunication or missed follow-ups?
 [Communicating value instead of cost].

 Mean: I am not able to find the email.

 Solution: This was actually our mistake, there was a typo in the email we sent out…

-The point is yes some customers will be technically challenged, but when they come to you facing an issue or a technical challenge assuming that every customer query you deal with is actually wrong or stupid and trying to waste your time is not a productive way to deal with the situation.
+The point is yes some customers will be technically challenged, but when they come to you with an issue, or a technical challenge, assuming that every customer query you deal with is wrong and wasting your time is not a productive way to deal with the situation.

 It’s best to give them the benefit of the doubt, understand their perspective and get into a solution mindset!